Neo: The World Ends with You: Development and release

 Nomura returned to design the character art.
 For the lead character of Rindo, he was looking to provide some type of iconic item of clothing that would make him stand out and represent his isolated personality, similar to Neku's headphones in the original game.
 Prior to the COVID-19 pandemic, he had seen that face masks had become a popular fashion accessory for the youth of Japan and opted for that; he did not imagine that face masks would become a normal occurrence in the world by the time the game launched.

-The game's world will still be based on an accurate representation of modern-day Shibuya, expanding maps into other areas of the district such as Harajuku.
+The game's world is based on an accurate representation of modern-day Shibuya, expanding maps into other areas of the district such as Harajuku.
 The game reflects the changes in Shibuya in the 14 years since the original game, such as renovations to Miyashita Park that were completed in 2020.

-The game was revealed on November 23, 2020, after a week-long countdown on the game's official web page.
+The game was revealed in November 2020, after a week-long countdown on the game's official web page.
 The reveal coincided with the upload of the anime adaptation's second trailer.
 Nomura uploaded an illustration featuring series protagonists Neku and Rindo to the game's official Twitter account in celebration.
-Neo released for Nintendo Switch and PlayStation 4 on July 27, 2021, with a Windows version released on the Epic Games Store on September 28, 2021, followed by Steam on October 19, 2022.
+Neo was released for Nintendo Switch and PlayStation 4 on July 27, 2021, with a Windows version released on the Epic Games Store on September 28, followed by Steam on October 19, 2022.

 Reception

-Neo: The World Ends with You received "generally favorable" reviews for Nintendo Switch and PlayStation 4, according to review aggregator Metacritic.
-The game failed to meet the publisher's sales expectations.
+Neo: The World Ends with You received "generally favorable" reviews from critics, according to review aggregator Metacritic.

 Sales

-Neo: The World Ends with You was the bestselling retail game during its first week of release in Japan, with 18,799 physical copies being sold.
+In Japan, Neo: The World Ends with You sold 18,799 physical units during its first week of release, making it the best-selling retail game.

+In November 2021, Square Enix said that the game failed to meet their sales expectations.